NishanthSpShetty/codenotes/codeAndDesignSmells.md

 ### Code smells
 1. Method level
 	- Identifier naming
-  	- Bloated method -> too many action acting in a single funciton
+  	- Bloated method -> too many action acting in a single function
   	- Excessive parameter -> long list of parameters.
   	- Excessive returns (not supported in all language)
-  	- God line -> lomg funciton call
+  	- God line -> long function call

 2. Class level smells
 	- Goldilocks zone
 		- Oversized classes
 		- Undersized classes
     - feature envy
-		* When class is uses a method excessively from another class.
+		* When class uses a method excessively from another class.
 		* Leads dependencies and brittle code.
-		* Need look closely at the class dependencies
+		* Need look closely at the class dependencies.
 		* Consider transferring code to dependent class or refactoring  to share class members.
 	- inappropriate intimacy
-		* When the class is dependent on implementation of others. class referring to another class private member.
+		* When the class is dependent on implementation of others.
+        * Class referring to another class private member.
 		* [Soulution] Refactoring code or creating a shared implementation key.
 	- Literal usage.
 		* Hard coded values. -> Make it offsite, resource file or database.